ARPA-SIMC/dballe/doc/fapi_reference.md

 * `handle`: Handle to a DB-All.e session

+Return value:

+The error indicator for the function
 Signal that the input values that are set are related to station values instead of normal variables.

 ### Input/output shortcuts